Project management

 Coda Hale, Work is work:

-Prioritize the development of force multipliers.
+Prioritise the development of force multipliers.

 Ben Reinhardt, Why does DARPA work?

 Gallons of ink have been spilled describing how DARPA works1, but in a nutshell here is how DARPA works.
 Around 100 program managers (PMs) with ~5 year appointments create and run programs to pursue high-level visions like “actualize the idea of man-computer symbiosis.”
 In these programs they fund researchers at universities and both big and small companies to do research projects of different sizes.
 Collectively, groups working on projects are called performers.
 Top-level authority lies with a Director who ultimately reports to the Secretary of Defense.
-DARPA has an incredibly powerful model for innovation in defense research, and I believe an abstract ‘ARPA Model’ could yield similar results in other domains.
+DARPA has an incredibly powerful model for innovation in defence research, and I believe an abstract ‘ARPA Model’ could yield similar results in other domains.
 In this piece I’ll explain in detail why DARPA works.
 I’ll use that description to feel out and describe to the best of my ability a platonic ARPA Model.

 5 Solo